ibacon-GmbH-Modelling/pyGUTSred/README.md

 * parspace.py
 * pyGUTSred.py

+The file `models.py` contains all the specific functions related to the GUTS model and the likelihood calculations given a dataset and model parameters

+The file `parspace.py` contains the parameter space explorer algorithm adapted for the GUTS model

+The file `pyGUTSred.py` contains the all the general framework and additional functions to run a complete GUTS modelling analysis.

-Place them either in your working directory or in a different folder that is added to your `PYTHONPATH` as in the following
+Place the three files either in your working directory or in a different folder that is added to your `PYTHONPATH` as in the following

 ```python
 import sys